Doctrine of Laches: Meaning and Elements

 II.
 Evolution of the Doctrine

-Historically, in the court of the Lord Chancellor, this doctrine was developed where the plaintiff in equity delayed filing the petition within a reasonable period of time, therefore the relief was denied on the basis of laches even though no specific prejudice was shown to the defendant.
+Historically, in the court of the Lord Chancellor, this doctrine was developed where the plaintiff in equity delayed filing the petition within a reasonable period of time, therefore the relief was denied based on laches even though no specific prejudice was shown to the defendant.
 In the contemporary world, this standard-like approach has been adopted by most states worldwide in the form of the Statute of Limitations for Inequity.
 In addition, it was also established that although the delay is for a shorter period of time than stipulated by the statute, if it is unreasonable and prejudicial to the defendant, it may still bar equitable relief.

 The implementation of this doctrine goes back to centuries when kings used this doctrine to rule their territories, not precisely under this umbrella concept, but rather in this standard-like approach.
 One such case is recorded in the Bible as an instance of the wisdom of Solomon, in which the well-known maternity conflict between the two harlots was settled.
 One of the mothers agreed to the barbarous suggestion, and the other opted not to have her infant murdered, but to forfeit custody.
 Solomon grants the custody of the latter by applying his insight that the infant of that woman will be safer.